ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-Now we can start watching for a key prefix(es).
+Now we can start watching for a key prefix(es):

 ```go
 cancelWatch := make(chan string)